DAI-Lab/SteganoGAN/README.md

 This repository contains the research code for the neural steganography project.

 ## Usage
-To use this repository to encode and decode images, install the requirements and run the following:
+To use this repository to encode and decode images, install the package by running `pip install .` and try running the following:

 ```
 from deepsteganography import Steganographer